on4r4p/Copernicus/README.md

-	>./copernicus.py -e google,yahoo,pagesblanches,lullar -s "Someone you looking for" -f "looking for" -c paris -a lot,of,words,to,add,here,in,relation,with,the,people,you,search,if,you,want,more,results,"dont forget to quote space",doh   -i true -m some@mail.something -c2w true -gm .-,top10,leet,666,@postmaster.co.uk,@openmailbox.org -sk SkypeLogin,SkypePassword
+	>./copernicus.py -e google,yahoo,pagesblanches,lullar,skype,facebook -s "Someone you looking for" -f "looking for" -c paris -a lot,of,words,to,add,here,in,relation,with,the,people,you,search,if,you,want,more,results,"dont forget to quote space",doh   -i true -m some@mail.something -c2w true -gm .-,top10,leet,666,@postmaster.co.uk,@openmailbox.org -sk SkypeLogin,SkypePassword -sf FacebookLogin,FacebookPassword

 ###To do list:
 - Rewrite all this shit